FuelLabs/fuels-rs/docs/src/predicates/send-spend-predicate.md

 ```

 Let's use the SDK to interact with the predicate.
 First, let's create three wallets with specific keys.
 Their hashed public keys are already hard-coded in the predicate.
-Then we create the receiver wallet which we will use to spend the predicate funds.
+Then we create the receiver wallet, which we will use to spend the predicate funds.

 ```rust,ignore
 {{#include ../../../examples/predicates/src/lib.rs:predicate_wallets}}